League reacts to death of one of game's brightest stars

 (The Sports Xchange) - Major League Baseball began mourning the loss of one of the game's brightest young stars, Miami Marlins All-Star Jose Fernandez.

 Fernandez, 24, was killed in a boating accident near Miami Beach early Sunday.
-The Marlins canceled their scheduled game against the Atlanta Braves.
+The Marlins cancelled their scheduled game against the Atlanta Braves.

 Fernandez made three unsuccessful attempts to defect from Cuba and was jailed before finally reaching the United States and attending high school in Tampa, Fla.
 He was drafted in 2011 and voted National League Rookie of the Year in 2013.